omonubi/ACKS-by-omonubi/README.md

 # Roll20 Character Sheet for Adventurer Conqueror King System, by Autarch
-This is a Roll20 specific character sheet designed for use with the Adventurer Conqueror King System (ACKS) OSR RGP, by Autarch.
+This is a Roll20 specific character sheet designed for use with the *Adventurer Conqueror King System, Imperial Imprint (ACKS II)* OSR RGP, by Autarch.

-Hopefully, this documentation below comes in useful.
-I know I've struggled over the years when attempting to implement custom character sheets.
-Even the official sheets are sometimes difficult to divine.

-A note about automation: There's a wide range of freedom in how a sheet developer can automate and/or embed a game's mechanics into their Roll20 custom sheet.
-While more automation can make it easier for the players, it often make the sheet more complex to maintain, increases sheet loading times, slows performance, and (usually) restricts flexibility.
-For this sheet, automation and embedded game mechanics, tables, etc., has been limited as much as possible.
-A good example is the Hiring tab > Mercenaries.
-A lot of this could have been automated with drop-downs containing embedded mercenary information from the ACKS rulebook, but the sheet worker complexity, combined with reduction in flexibility of using these tools, led me not to do so.

----

-## Version 3.2
+## Version 3.3
 - This is v3 of the character sheet, for supporting ACKS II.
 - With ACKS II in beta, the current rules version refereced is v109.
 - Many small changes to this sheet were needed.